lucaArrotta/DBSCAN-from-scratch-in-Python-with-spatial-and-temporal-dimensions/README.md

 <hr>

-Original data points clustered based on both their spatial and their temporal dimension.
-Details on how changing the time difference considered by DBSCAN affects the clusters found.
+Original data points clustered based on both their spatial and temporal dimensions.
+The gif shows how changing the time difference considered by DBSCAN affects the clusters found.

 ![screen2](img/screen2.gif)